-Ever felt like this guy when your CSV won't import correctly?
+Ever felt like this guy when your subscribers won't import correctly?

 Don't worry!
 The vast majority of the time, these issues can be resolved with simple modifications to your CSV file, which we'll walk you through here.

 NOTE: In this guide, we'll cover troubleshooting steps for pre-import issues, which prevent the subscribers from being added to your account in the first place.
 If you're experiencing post-import issue, such as as a reporting discrepancy, check out this guide instead!